Riot at Apple junction, Festack as Okada riders go after Task force for seizing their motorcycles

 Getting the information, they (Okada riders) organized themselves and went after the Task force.
 They were reported to have stormed the station demanding the release of all the motorcycles seized.
 As at the time of filling this report, every road in Festac has been blocked.

-However, when Vanguard investigated more to get more information as to ‘why’ the sudden protest, two Okada riders, (Abu and Mohammed) said: “We are angry that the government has not responded positively to the ENDSARS demands by the youths and now this.
+However, when Vanguard investigated more as to ‘why’ the sudden protest, two Okada riders, (Abu and Mohammed) said: “We are angry that the government has not responded positively to the ENDSARS demands by the youths and now this.

 “Some of us are ridding this bike for someone.
 Some are doing ‘Higher Purchase while others do daily pay.